Rahul0598/blog-source/content/posts/I507/index.md

 In the context of Health (the topic of our class), behavior refers to a person's beliefs and actions regarding their health and well-being.
 They are influenced by a person's environment.
 Positive behavior promotes health and prevents disease while the opposite is true for negative behaviors.

 I have chosen to monitor and change my sleeping habits.
 Since I started my master's education, I have rarely slept for longer than 6 hours a night on average.
-Through this blog post, I will attempt to document my experience using a sleep tracker application on my phone over the course 4 weeks and see if I make improvements to my sleep schedule.
+Through this blog post, I will attempt to document my experience using a sleep tracker application on my phone over the course of 4 weeks and see if I make improvements to my sleep schedule.

 ## Background and Theory